Nebo15/sage/README.md

  - Josh Forisha for letting me to use this awesome project name on hex.pm (he had a package with that name);
  - @michalmuskala, @alco and @alecnmk for giving feedback and ideas along my way;
  - all the Elixir community and Core Team: you are awesome ❤️.

+## Copyright and License

+Copyright (c) 2016 Nebo #15

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.